Making Back to School Better

 David’s school built new water and sanitation facilities in 2014, and the changes and their effects on the school’s students have been vast.

-New water fountains keep students from dipping cups into shared buckets of water in classrooms.
-Improved toilet blocks prevent students from missing class or going in the bush.
-Handwashing stations stop diseases like cholera from spreading.
-Menstrual hygiene resources allow girls to stay in school when they’re on their periods.
+New drinking stations mean no more dipping cups into shared buckets of water in classrooms.
+Improved toilet blocks mean no more missing class or going in the bush.
+Handwashing stations mean diseases like cholera stopped spreading.
+Menstrual hygiene resources mean girls could stay in school when they’re on their periods.

 The Sanitation Club David is a part of is charged with promoting behavior change around utilizing the new facilities and resources, and one of the methods they utilize are games.